Salary: GBP£40,000 - 45,000 per annum, pro rata.

-Full time contract.
+Basis: Full time

 This is a new senior leadership position within the executive team of the Global Legal Action Network (GLAN).
 The post holder will play a lead role in: developing and implementing a fundraising strategy for GLAN, building and developing existing funder relationships, identifying and developing new opportunities for partnerships, crafting compelling proposals and leading on all aspects of donor stewardship.
 We have had considerable success in securing income from trusts and foundations and are looking for somebody who can lead our team to take this success to the next level.

 This is an exciting time to join GLAN, as we have undergone a period of rapid growth and development fuelled in part by our ground-breaking work tackling climate change alongside a range of compelling programmes using legal strategies to create real, sustained change for communities impacted by serious human rights violations.
 The role offers the right candidate the opportunity to shape our fundraising strategy and make a real impact on the most pressing human rights violations and environmental harm.

 GLAN works with affected communities to pursue innovative legal actions across borders to challenge states and other powerful actors involved in human rights violations and systemic injustice.
 Our actions address the most pressing instances of human rights concern and they fall within the following themes: War and occupation; accountability and supply chains; environmental and economic justice; and migration and border violence.

 Our diverse strategies unlock the potential of foreign courts and legal mechanisms.
 Since being established in 2016 we have developed legal strategies directly addressing human rights impacts in over 23 countries and territories.
 We work with the individuals and communities resisting injustice to empower and amplify their voices.
 Our approach is networked and nimble, allowing us to advance cases across multiple issues and jurisdictions despite our compact team.